 Requests with the XMLHttpRequest object should be asynchronous, this means, before triggering the request, a response handling function is defined.
-Then, the request itself will not block the web browser on waiting for the response, if and when the response arrives, then the response handling function is executed.
+Then, the request itself will not block the web browser on waiting for the response, if, and when, the response arrives, the response handling function is executed in background by the browser.